-- Candidates who achieved an APS of 30 in Grade 11 and comply with the minimum subject requirements and achievement levels of these study programmes will automatically be granted placement in the study programmes subject to the availability of space.
-The above-mentioned is not applicable to selection programmes. - To retain admission learners will be expected to obtain an APS of at least 28 in Grade 12.
-Prospective students who have already been granted provisional admission in these study programmes but obtained at least an APS of 27 in Grade 12 will be considered by the Admission Committee should space be available.
-The Admission Committee of the Faculty of Humanities will consider these students once the results of the National Benchmark Test (NBT) are available and depending on the availability of space. - The Faculty will assess satisfactory performance in the NBT in the light of its commitment to ensure that an appropriate proportion of the applicants will be drawn from the historically disadvantaged category of the population. - Applicants with an APS of 30 but who do not comply with the subject requirements must write the NBT. - Life Orientation is excluded when calculating the APS.
+- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria. - Candidates who comply with the minimum subject requirements and achievement levels as well as the APS requirements of these programmes will be granted placement in the programmes, subject to the availability of space.
+The abovementioned is not applicable to selection programmes. - To retain admission, learners will be expected to obtain an APS of at least 28 in Grade 12.
+Prospective students who have already been granted provisional admission in these programmes, but obtained at least an APS of 27 in Grade 12, will be considered by the Admission Committee should space be available.
+The Admission Committee of the Faculty of Humanities will consider these students once the results of the National Benchmark Test (NBT) are available and depending on the availability of space. - The Faculty will assess satisfactory performance in the NBT in the light of its commitment to ensure that an appropriate proportion of the applicants will be drawn from the disadvantaged category of the population. - Applicants who meet the minimum APS requirement, but who do not comply with the subject requirements must write the NBT. - Life Orientation is excluded when calculating the APS. - Departmental selection takes place at the end of the first year and is based on academic merit, psychometric tests and an interview.

-Minimum requirements for 2016
+Minimum requirements

-Achievement Level
+Achievement level

 Afrikaans or English APS

 NSC/IEB HIGCSE AS-Level A-Level

-5 3 С С 30